simp/pupmod-simp-simp_gitlab/README.md

 ### Setup Requirements

-#### Notes on installing from an isolated network

-- If using this module from an isolated network, ensure that package and repo management are disabled from the module, and that the `gitlab-ce` or `gitlab-ee` package is installed.
+If using this module from an isolated network, ensure that package and repo management are disabled from the module, and that the `gitlab-ce` or `gitlab-ee` package is installed.
 Be sure that the `$::simp_gitlab::editon` parameter is set to the correct edition.

-**FIXME:** Ensure the *Setup Requirements* section is correct and complete, then remove this message!

 ### Beginning with simp_gitlab

-**FIXME:** Ensure the *Beginning with simp_gitlab* section is correct and complete, then remove this message!

-The most basic GitLab usage within a fully-configured SIMP infrastructure is:
+The most basic GitLab usage within a SIMP-managed infrastructure where all `simp_options::` are present:

 ```puppet
 include 'simp_gitlab'
 ```

 ## Usage

-A basic GitLab setup using PKI:
+### A basic GitLab setup using PKI

 ```puppet
 class { 'simp_gitlab':
   trusted_nets => [